salvacorts/smashcrack/readme.md

 - Port this project to Django
 - Upload the project to a reliable server
 - Review source code and rewrite it in a more professional way using Google's python style guide
+- Fix MySQL database use.
+- Fix some minor bugs

 ### Get encrypted hashes from plain text